 - Leading a debrief/discussion related to local, national, or global events

-To request a consultation service, or if you have any questions, email Chris Edwards, Outreach Coordinator.
+To request a consultation service, or if you have any questions, please email Liz Stuart.

-While an extension of Counseling Center services, outreach and consultation is not a form of treatment.
-Attending an outreach and/or consultation program does not mean you are a client of the Counseling Center.
+While an extension of Counseling and Wellness Center services, outreach and consultation is not a form of treatment.
+Attending an outreach and/or consultation program does not mean you are a client of the Counseling and Wellness Center.